ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 The structured values are identified in the nodelist offered by the child or descendant segment using the filter selector.

-For each iteration (element/member), a logical expression is evaluated, the *filter expression*, which decides whether the node of the element/member is selected.
+For each iteration (element/member), a logical expression, the *filter expression*, is evaluated which decides whether the node of the element/member is selected.
 (While a logical expression evaluates to what mathematically is a Boolean value, we use the term *logical* to maintain a distinction from